Meredith-Lab/volcalc/README.md

 and the intermediate calculation steps with `return_calc_steps = TRUE`.
 A list of all possible dataframe columns is included below.

+There are other possible input arguments to the function.
 The compound can alternatively be specified with its chemical formula using the `compound_formula` argument instead of `compound_id` as in the example.

-You can specify where the compound files are downloaded by setting the desired relative path using `path = "path/to/folder"`.
+The KEGG pathway that a compound is part of can be included with the `pathway_id` argument, which will generate a data subfolder for all compounds in that specified pathway.
+You can specify where the compound files are downloaded by setting the desired relative path using `path = "path/to/folder"`; otherwise, the path will be in a `data` folder in the current directory.
+If the underlying data file for a compound has already been downloaded in the specified path, it will not be downloaded again unless `redownload = TRUE`.

 #### Multiple function approach